Skip to Content

 Convinced yet?
 Explore the Cotswolds is packed full of information to inspire your visit.

-When’s the best time of year to visit?
+When’s the best time of year to visit the Cotswolds?

 As the Cotswolds is in England, it’s best to prepare yourself for every type of weather, whatever time of year you’re visiting.
-Spring sees average daytime temperatures around 9–17°C but does get a fair few rain showers.
-It’s a good time to visit the area’s gardens though, with displays of bluebells and snowdrops, as well as for bird and wildlife spotting.
+But in general, spring sees average daytime temperatures around 9–17°C and frequent rain showers.
+The area’s gardens are looking beautiful at this time of year, with displays of snowdrops and bluebells, and it’s also a good time for bird and wildlife spotting.

 Spring in the Cotswolds: snowdrops at Colesbourne Park